 We can use this technique to control motor speed above its rated value.
 It is the most commercial method.
 There is a limit to the maximum obtainable speed by this method due to poor commutation at week fluxes.
 Most common maximum to minimum speed ratio is 6:1.

-Speed Control of DC Shunt Motor by Armature Control Method
+DC Shunt Motor Speed Control Methods by Armature Control

 The set up for speed control of DC shunt motor by armature voltage control method is shown in the figure.
 A rheostat is connected in series with armature winding.
 By varying the value of R we can vary the voltage across the armature.